rohit161996/NodeJS-Repository/Season_1/01.Introduction_to_NodeJS/Notes.md

 # Namaste Node.js - Episode 1 Summary

-"Any application that can be written in JavaScript will eventually be written in JavaScript."
+> "Any application that can be written in JavaScript will eventually be written in JavaScript."
-                                                                        - Jeff Atwood, 2007
+> - Jeff Atwood, 2007 (Founder StackOverflow)

-                                                                        - Founder StackOverflow
+---

 ## Chapter 01: Introduction to Node.js